enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoParameters.rst

 Cooling Test (62)
 ~~~~~~~~~~~~~~~~~

-    This test problem sets up a 3D grid varying smoothly in log-space
+    This test problem sets up a 3D grid varying smoothly in log-space in H
-    in H number density (x dimension), metallicity (y-dimension), and
+    number density (x dimension), metallicity (y-dimension), and temperature
-    temperature (z-dimension).
+    (z-dimension).
 The hydro solver is turned off.
-By
-    varying the `RadiativeCooling? </wiki/RadiativeCooling>`_ and
+By varying the
-    `CoolingTestResetEnergies? </wiki/CoolingTestResetEnergies>`_
-    parameters, two different cooling tests can be run.
-1) Keep
-    temperature constant, but iterate chemistry to allow species to
+    RadiativeCooling and CoolingTestResetEnergies parameters, two different
+    cooling tests can be run.
+1) Keep temperature constant, but iterate
-    converge.
-This will allow you to make plots of Cooling rate vs. T.
+    chemistry to allow species to converge.
+This will allow you to make plots
-    For this, set `RadiativeCooling? </wiki/RadiativeCooling>`_ to 0
+    of Cooling rate vs. T.  For this, set RadiativeCooling to 0 and
-    and `CoolingTestResetEnergies? </wiki/CoolingTestResetEnergies>`_
-    to 1.
-2) Allow gas to cool, allowing one to plot Temperature vs.
+    CoolingTestResetEnergies to 1.
+2) Allow gas to cool, allowing one to plot
-    time.
-For this, set `RadiativeCooling? </wiki/RadiativeCooling>`_
-    to 1 and
+    Temperature vs.  time.
+For this, set RadiativeCooling to 1 and
-    `CoolingTestResetEnergies? </wiki/CoolingTestResetEnergies>`_ to
-    0.
+    CoolingTestResetEnergies to 0.

 CoolingTestMinimumHNumberDensity (external)